NikitaMarko/locker-network/backend/stations.md

 - Roles: operator, admin
 - Writes station to RDS
-- Updates station cache in Redis directly from backend
+- Backend does not write Redis station cache directly on create

 Request body: